epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 [6, 8]
 ```

-Bit 3 is set so the host can not connect until that has been cleared.
+Bit 3 is set so the host lockout is set until that has been cleared.

-## Cmd 7 from a controller /w i2c-debug set status bits
+## Cmd 7 from the application controller /w i2c-debug set status bits.

-I2C0 can be used by the RPU to set the local status bits.
+The application controller can set the status of the manager.

+status bits:

 0. DTR readback timeout
 1. twi transmit fail
 2. DTR readback not match
 3. host lockout
+4. enable alternate power enable (allows manager to use ALT_EN)
+5. enable SBC power (starts up PIPWR_EN)

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 7,8